autecht/contextawareversioncontrol/README.md

 Dragging a file over another file switches the locations of the files in the grids to allow users to focus on files important to them.

-## Requirements

-This extension relies on a database to store user comments.
-Currently, it connects to a local database you need to initialize.

-First, make sure you've downloaded PostgreSQL.
-You can use the installers [here](https://www.postgresql.org/download/).

-Now, open a terminal in the `db` folder in `/src/db`.
-To open postgres, run the command `psql -U postgres` This will open an interactive terminal -- you should see `postgres=#`.

-Next, from the interactive terminal, create the database by typing `CREATE DATABASE context_aware_version_control;`.

-You can connect to the database by typing `\c context_aware_version_control` -- now you should see `context_aware_version_control=#`.

-Finally, create the database schema to store comments by typing `\i schema.sql`.

-That's it!
-If you type `\dt`, you should see a "comments" table.
-To exit the interactive terminal, type `exit`.